rohanprasadofficial/quotes/README.md

 1. Adding more quotes to the library
    - For this you can add file(s) `new_quotes.json` in the `data` folder.
 I will give it a review, and then add it to the main files.
 2. Technical Addition
-   - Including various other functionality like fetching the top authors and fetching more quotes from the same author.
+   - Including various new functionality like fetching the top authors and fetching more quotes from the same author.

 ### Created & Maintained By